 Our roots began in three separate charities that were formed by groups of parents of children with a disability.
 The parents wereunhappy and concerned about the limited opportunities available to their children, as well as the lack of access to respite care for the families.

 Harlow Shared Care (HSC) – established in 1982

 Respite Care in Uttlesford (known as ResCU) – established in 1994

 Special Needs of Children and Parents (SnoCaP) – established in 1994.

 In 2002, HSC and SnoCaP amalgamated, with ResCU joining the group three years later in 2005.

 Together, they became Accuro (Care Services).

 Once the shared care services became established in all three areas, it quickly became clear that local families were still in need of a wide range of services that were not otherwise available.
-In response, a numberof new services were developed, the first two of which were:
+In response, a numberof new services were developed, the first of which was:

 A social and leisure opportunities project for adults with a disability, which subsequently evolved into our current Adult Friendship Scheme.